muxup/muxup-site/pages/2026q2/bootable-qemu-image-menagerie-with-rootless-debootstrap.md

 ```

 ## Article changelog
+* 2026-05-07: (minor)
-* 2026-05-07: (minor) Add note about how to use an XFS rootfs.
+  * Add note about how to use an XFS rootfs.
+  * Get rid of vestigal errexit usage in common setup script.
 * 2026-05-05: (minor) Use `net.ifnames=0` command line argument rather than
   `ln -sf /dev/null /etc/udev/rules.d/80-net-setup-link.rules`.